 What Does Corkage Service Include?

 Corkage service includes all the steps of regular wine service, except for the presentation of a wine menu or digital restaurant menu and the taking of an order.
 You pretty much get everything a sommelier is trained to provide.
-Every level of sommelier.
+Sommelier classes are good to take to learn about corkage service.
 Here’s what you can expect once you’re seated and your server is made aware that you’ve brought your own bottle of wine:

 Chilling of Wine If Necessary or Requested